-Note: Refer to Figure 3-1 for the location of the Carrier Gas Water Reservoir and Water Fill Port.
+Note: Refer to Figure 3-2 for the location of the Carrier Gas Water Reservoir and Water Fill Port.

-- 1. Open the chamber doors to access the Carrier Gas Water Reservoir. - 2.
+- 1. Access the Carrier Gas Water Reservoir located at the front panel of the upper deck. - 2.
 Check the water level to determine if there is sufficient water to perform the test. - 3.
 Connect a short piece of tubing to the hose barb on the quick disconnect fitting. - 4.
 Attach the end of the tube without the quick disconnect to the Luer fitting on the syringe. - 5.
-Fill the syringe by placing the quick disconnect fitting into a container containing HLPC-grade water and withdrawing the plunger. - Push the quick disconnect fitting onto Fill Port fitting until it locks it into place. - 7.
-Slowly push in the plunger on the syringe to force the water into the reservoir. - Disconnect the syringe from the Fill Port.
+Fill the syringe by placing the quick disconnect fitting into a container containing HLPCgrade water and withdrawing the plunger. - 6.
+Push the quick disconnect fitting onto Fill Port fitting until it locks it into place. - 7.
+Slowly push in the plunger on the syringe to force the water into the reservoir. - 8.
+Disconnect the syringe from the Fill Port.